NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/core-concepts/internal-sip-policy/intellectual-sip-scope/index.md

 A change in architecture could open for using a different key UID placed at a different location of these metadata hierarchies.
 However, we believe it is impractical to do so as it introduces multiple issues related that prohibits scale across our systems.

+The higher level entities in such metadata hiearchies tend to describe abstract concepts.
+Further down the hierarchy the intellectual entities describe increasingly concrete and tangible concepts.
+The lowest level IE in these hierarchies is thus the most specific and tend to describe tangible physical or digital objects.

 Intellectual scope defined by abstract high-level entities introduce different challenges with:
-- Vast package sizes (dozens of terabytes)
+- Vast package sizes (tens of terabytes)
 - Huge number of representations within SIPs
+- Complex representation-to-representation relationhips
 - Content description metadata changes leading to restructuring of stored data
 - Preservation of unidentified digital objects having no relationships to IEs holding the key UID
 - Increased complexity in keeping our three system domains in sync